engmaths/emat30008/pdes/explicit.md

 ~~~
 </li><li>
 ~~~
-(Bonus) The Allen-Cahn equation describes how a homogeneous mixture of two liquids A and B will spontaneously separate into its components (e.g. a mixture of oil and water separating into blobs of pure oil suspended in pure water).
+The Allen-Cahn equation describes how a homogeneous mixture of two liquids A and B will spontaneously separate into its components (e.g. a mixture of oil and water separating into blobs of pure oil suspended in pure water).
 This process is called
 [phase separation](https://en.wikipedia.org/wiki/Phase_separation).
 The Allen-Cahn equation is given by
 $$